 - Use an organic solution to ensure all rooting zones have been destroyed.
 Chemical solutions are quite damaging for the environment, and potentially harmful to pets or children.
 Non-chemical solutions include white vinegar or boiling water.
 By pouring either of these solutions over top of the infected areas you will kill already existing weeds and prevent new ones from sprouting.

 - Let the surface dry and refill with stabilizing sand.
 Once the surface is dry you can replace the sand between the joints.
+This is your next step of how to prevent weed growth between paving stones.
 EnviroSAND has a plant glue that swells into a gel whenever it gets wet, which prevents wash out and acts as a 1st line of defense to weed growth.
 EnviroSAND also has an elevated pH making it difficult for the seeds to germinate, preventing future weed growth.
 For installation instructions check out this video.

 While all the tips listed above will help control and eliminate weed growth the best method of prevention is to use properly installed stabilizing sand between your pavers.
 Stabilizing sand does not allow seedlings to fall between the pavers and grow.
+This way, you can learn how to prevent weed growth between paving stones.
 To learn more about how EnviroSAND helps deter weed growth watch this video.